+Consider: Reusable packaging, no matter how simple or convenient it is, will inherently require some behavior change, and if we hope to adequately address today's environmental problems, both consumers and companies will need to do things differently than they have in the past.
 With these assumptions unpacked and addressed, it is time to refocus on the true goal of reusable packaging - to reduce the environmental footprint of the package-product system.

-Companies should aim to identify when reusable packaging will be environmentallypreferable to single-use, and pursue innovation in those categories and formats.
+Companies should aim to identify when reusable packaging will be environmentally-preferable to single-use, and pursue innovation in those categories and formats.
 Part of this decision requires brands and retailers to realistically assess the likelihood that consumers will sustain their participation in reuse and refill offerings, and the ways in which behavior change and friction can be optimized to ensure the greater success of reuse.

+The SPC defines reusable packaging as packaging that allows either the business or the consumer to put the same type of purchased product back into the original packaging, is designed to be returnable and/or refillable, and accomplishes a minimum number of reuses by being part of a system that enables reuse.
 Brands should deploy reusable packaging in contexts where it is more likely to succeed.
 Reusable packaging may be a better fit for certain categories of product, such as:

-- Items that are used in food service (e.g. beverage cups, takeout containers), are more likely to reach high levels of reuse in practice due to their pervasiveness - Items that are bought frequently (e.g. personal care, home care, supplies for work environments), since they are consumed fairly quickly and have high levels of repeat purchasing - Items purchased online that are returned often (e.g. clothes, footwear), since products are already being sent back by consumers when they don't fit or match expectations - Where purchasing a specific quantity of product is important and consumers express a desire to purchase less or more than the standard quantity sold - Where the current packaging fails to adequately protect the product and there are chronically high loss or damage rates - Where there is already a "closed loop system" of return in place, such as rentals - Where there is a subscription model in place and used packaging can be collected during the delivery of the next order - Packaging that is often stored in the open or on display (e.g. soap dispensers) and a more durable, "counter-worthy" design is important to the consumer
+- Items that are used in foodservice (e.g. beverage cups, takeout containers), which are more likely to reach high levels of reuse in practice due to their pervasiveness - Items that are bought frequently (e.g. personal care, home care, supplies for work environments), since they are consumed fairly quickly and have high levels of repeat purchasing - Items purchased online that are returned often (e.g. clothes, footwear), since products are already being sent back by consumers when they don't fit or match expectations - Where purchasing a specific quantity of product is important and consumers express a desire to purchase less or more than the standard quantity sold - Where the current packaging fails to adequately protect the product and there are chronically high loss or damage rates - Where there is already a "closed loop system" of return in place, such as rentals - Where there is a subscription model in place and used packaging can be collected during the delivery of the next order - Packaging that is often stored in the open or on display (e.g. soap dispensers) and a more durable, "counter-worthy" design is important to the consumer